At War with Satan

-At War with Satan is the third album by the British heavy metal band Venom, released in April 1984.
+At War with Satan is the third album by the British heavy metal band Venom, released on 16 April 1984.
 It is a concept album that tells the story of a war between Heaven and Hell which the latter side wins.
 It was touted as Venom's crossover into mainstream music, but failed to do so.
 Shortly after it went on sale, the HMV retailer withdrew the album from its shelves because of its anti-Christian content.

 Background

 The inspiration for writing a track filling out an entire side of the record, according to Venom's bassist and vocalist Cronos, came from Rush's 2112 album.
 "At War with Satan" is centred on a character named Abaddon (which is also the alias of Tony Bray, Venom's drummer), who is the guardian to the gates of Hell.
 Cronos started writing, in his school days, a story about "how Hell revolts and takes over the heavens and throws God into Hell", a story later fleshed out as "At War with Satan".
 The title track's imagery and storyline largely evokes the Book of Revelation and John Milton's epic poem Paradise Lost (1667–1674), filtered through an '80's horror movie and pulp aesthetic.
 The catchy opening riff of the title track derives from the song "Teaser" by Tommy Bolin (1975).

 With side A taken by the epic title track, side B offers the "three-minute scorchers" for which the band is best known.
 The metal journalist Malcolm Dome said that songs such as "Cry Wolf" showed how much Venom had matured in their songwriting without losing their edge.
 According to the AllMusic reviewer Eduardo Rivadavia, the album's last track, "Aaaaaarrghh", is "possibly the funniest song ever recorded".